mercutiojohn/mercutiojohn/README.md

 A Person who loves Open Source.

-As a full-time front-end developer on weekdays,
+As a full-stack developer on weekdays,

 and a Product Designer crafting products on weekend.